 What is Byetta?

-Byetta is the brand name of exenatide, a prescription medication used to improve blood sugar in adults with type 2 diabetes.
+Byetta is the brand name for exenatide, a prescription medication used to help adults with type 2 diabetes manage their blood sugar levels.
+It works as part of a comprehensive diabetes treatment plan.
+Here’s what you need to know:

-It’s an injectable drug usually administered via subcutaneous injections (under the skin).
-It must be used with diet and exercise and may be prescribed with other diabetes medications such as Metformin.
+• Usage: It must be used alongside diet and exercise and may be combined with other diabetes medications like Metformin.

 How does Byetta work?